 Encompassing six AdventHealth hospitals in Flagler, Lake and Volusia counties, the AdventHealth Central Florida Division - North Region is the largest hospital system in the area with 1,208 beds and more than 8,000 team members.
 The North Region includes facilities in Daytona Beach, DeLand, Orange City, New Smyrna Beach, Palm Coast and Tavares.
 Based in Altamonte Springs, AdventHealth is a connected system of care.
 With more than 80,000 team members, AdventHealth is one of the nation’s largest faith-based health care systems with nearly 50 hospitals and hundreds of care sites in nearly a dozen states.
 With the mission of Extending the Healing Ministry of Christ, AdventHealth provides whole person care to heal the body, mind and spirit.
 To learn more, click here.

-AdventHealth Daytona Beach has earned national recognition for their efforts to increase organ, eye, and tissue donor registrations, through the Workplace Partnership for Life (WPFL) hospital organ donation campaign.
-AdventHealth Daytona Beach was one of 380 facilities to earn the silver-level designation.
-(The AdventHealth Daytona Beach intensive care unit team is pictured here.)
+AdventHealth Waterman has earned national recognition for their efforts to increase organ, eye, and tissue donor registrations, through the Workplace Partnership for Life (WPFL) hospital organ donation campaign.
+AdventHealth Waterman was one of 226 facilities to earn the gold-level designation.
+(The AdventHealth Waterman intensive care unit, respiratory and surgical teams are pictured here.)